BrentGrammer/PROGNOTES/LinearAlgebra/ComplexNumbers.md

 ## Hermitian Transpose (a.k.a.
 "Conjugate Transpose")

+- Useful for computing the Dot Product of vectors that have Complex Numbers
 - Often what is used to transpose complex vectors/matrices
 - Takes into account an operation on Complex Numbers called the Complex Conjugate